 by The Neat Team

-Spend a day browsing Reddit, and you’ll come across countless posts from Sydney renters missing out on their full bond refunds.
+Spend a day browsing Reddit and you’ll come across countless posts from Sydney renters missing out on their full bond refunds.
 If you find yourself in a similar position, the worst-case scenario could result in losing up to four weeks’ rent — the maximum deposit paid when a tenant first moves in.

 Lodged directly with NSW Fair Trading through the Rental Bonds Online (RBO) service, the bond acts as security for the landlord in case tenants don’t uphold their end of the tenancy agreement.
 This might include issues like unpaid rent, personal items left behind, or damage that exceeds “fair wear and tear”.
 However, there have been instances where real estate agents or landlords make claims that are unwarranted or unfair, hoping to take advantage of tenants who are new to renting or unaware of their rights.